The 20 Best Melanoma Doctors in France

 Nantes, FR

-Brigitte Dreno practices in Nantes, France.
+Brigitte Dreno practices practicing medicine in Nantes, France.
 Ms. Dreno is rated as an Elite expert by MediFind in the treatment of Melanoma.
-Her top areas of expertise are Acne, Melanoma, Comedones, Basal Cell Skin Cancer, and Lymphadenectomy.
+She is also highly rated in 22 other conditions, according to our data.
+Her clinical expertise encompasses Acne, Melanoma, Comedones, Basal Cell Skin Cancer, and Lymphadenectomy.

 Elite in Melanoma